PaulOst/SolidIonic/README.md

 # SolidIonic
-An NPM package that exposes Ionic web components as idiomatic SolidJS components.
+An NPM package that exposes the Ionic Framework web components as idiomatic SolidJS components.